 We are no longer accepting applications for the 2013 interfaith Community Organizing Residency.
-New information about how to apply for the 2014 cohort will be added to this page as soon as it is available.
+New information about how to apply for the 2014 cohort will be added to this page soon.
+The 2014 cohort will run from spring to fall.

 Which application path is right for me?